dspeyer/dspeyer.github.io/unsongrpg.md

 (There are blanks on your character sheet to mark these DCs.
 They are useful if you are likely to gain abilities during the game, but may not have immediate downtime.)

+Note that languages spoken beyond your native ones count as resources.
+You may have multiple native languages if it fits your backstory.
+Do not abuse this.

 You may be an ordained priest, which enables you to create Holy Water and grants social bonuses in relevant situations.
-This counts as an expensive resource regardless of your abilities.
+This counts as a connection and as an expensive resource regardless of your abilities.

 A [blank character sheet](unsong_charsheet.html) is available.